 Bladder cancers that invade the muscle wall of the bladder have a high risk of returning.
 Patients with these cancers typically have their bladders removed and are then monitored to see if the cancer comes back.
 In this study, researchers want to see if the drug atezolizumab can reduce the risk of cancer recurrence after bladder removal surgery for muscle-invasive bladder cancer.

 Atezolizumab is a form of immunotherapy.
-It is designed to improve the immune system's ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
-It is approved for treating advanced bladder cancer; its use in this study is considered investigational.
+It is designed to improve the immune system’s ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
+It is approved for treating advanced bladder cancer and lung cancer; its use in this study is considered investigational.

 Atezolizumab is given intravenously (by vein).
 Patients in this study will be randomly assigned to receive atezolizumab or observation only (no treatment).